TO BE SURE, THIS SATIRICAL COMEDY IS NOT ABOUT BALD MEN, AS MUCH AS IT’S ABOUT THE HAIRPIECES OR “HAIR SYSTEMS” SOLD TO MEN AS HAIR LOSS TREATMENTS.

 Here’s the plot, in brief: It’s the early 1980s in Belfast.
 Colm (Barry McEvoy, who also wrote the screenplay), a young Catholic man who’s drifting a bit aimlessly, is encouraged by his more determined girlfriend Bronagh (Anna Friel), to take a job as a barber at the mental hospital where she works.
 He strikes up a friendship with the other barber at the hospital, George (Brian F. O’Byrne), a Protestant.
 When a new patient, “The Scalper” (Billy Connolly), is admitted, they learn that before he went “over the edge,” he was the sole supplier of all toupees in the entire region.

 Colm and George finagle Scalper into parting with his list of clients and go into the toupee business for themselves.
 But the toupee manufacturer has decided to let another team also compete for the franchise in the area, and the race is on to see whether newcomers Colm and George’s “Piece People” can win out over the much slicker “Toupee or Not Toupee.”

-To be sure, it has faults, its biggest one being that it can’t quite make the metaphoric leap of relating its characters travails to the larger Catholic-Protestant divide that permeated the country.
+To be sure, it has faults, its biggest one being that it can’t quite make the metaphoric leap of relating the travails of its characters to the larger Catholic-Protestant divide that permeated the country.

 So “Piece” has its problems as well as its rewards as a film.
 Now, how does it rate when it comes to presenting the “hair loss community?”
 Overall, a bit better than might be expected.